PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 is available.
 The library is accessible through the `/Highlight` web folder.
 You can control the style used for highlighting, by including a
 `CSS: /Highlight/style/STYLE_NAME.css` header at the top of the page, where `STYLE_NAME` refers to the actual style to use on the page.

+**Note 2**: If you use back-ticks, you must use the same amount of back-ticks when closing the code block, as you did when opening the code block.

+**Note 3**: You can embed code-blocks defined using back-ticks in code-blocks defined by back-ticks, if each embedded code-block uses fewer back-ticks compared to the parent block.

 The IoT Gateway provides a pluggable architecture when it comes to rendering code blocks.
 Depending on the language, the code can be rendered in different ways.
 The following subsections illustrate such renderings.